menggekkd/menggekkd.github.io/README.md

 ## License & Copyright

 This project is a personal creation.
-All works (illustrations, 3D works, videos, animations, OC character designs, etc.) are copyrighted by Mengge.
+All works (illustrations, 3D works, videos, animations, OC character designs, etc.) are copyrighted by **MengGe_KKD**.
 Unauthorized redistribution or commercial use is prohibited.

 If there’s any infringement or missing attributions, please contact for correction.